jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 # Troubleshooting

-Various problems can arise when setting up Servers, and we generally encourage people to use other people's (public) Servers at first to isolate any issues that may in fact be due to client configuration.
+Various problems can arise when setting up Servers, and we generally encourage people to use other people's (public) Servers at first to isolate any issues that may in fact be due to Client configuration.

 If you are having problems, [see this guide](Server-Troubleshooting).